-There is ambiguity in both the territory covered by the terms "UK" and "British" and also the meaning of the terms 'nationality' and 'citizenship' themselves, along with other forms of membership status which are not necessarily less useful in practice.
+There is ambiguity in both the territory covered by the terms 'UK' and 'British' and also the meaning of the terms 'nationality' and 'citizenship' themselves, along with other forms of membership status which are not necessarily less useful in practice.
 The scope of British nationality has shrunk from including everyone born in a vast empire at the end of the nineteenth century to excluding even some people born in the territory of the UK itself.
 The term 'British nationality' is still legally meaningful, but only the sub-category of 'British citizen' necessarily entails the right to enter the UK.
 Who should have membership of the British citizen category is the subject of political debate, but has excited only narrow legal interest.
 The issue is becoming practically important as more and more aspects of day-to-day life are governed by having to prove entitlement by status rather than, as before, by residence.
 The first domestic group to be defined and disentitled was that of asylum seekers, to whom there had previously been a laissez-faire attitude which resulted in many of them becoming part of the British social fabric and even liable to naturalise formally, possibly without any decision on their asylum claim.
 The earliest primary legislation relating to asylum was in 1993, and was followed by a torrent of redefinition of the British population that is still continuing.2 Before this, residence was the key to most social provisions such as health care or education, either formally or as a matter of practice, the highest formal status being in any event generally not citizenship as such but 'settlement'.
 Citizens, but also others, are settled.
-The UK had no system of personal identity documents and so it was in any case impracticable to ascertain what a person's citizenship or immigration status was for everyday purposes such as working rights.
-The current introduction of identity cards, which is still in an early stage, is highly controversial for various reasons, including proposals for its attachment to a wideranging computer database and the possibility of its being compulsory even for British citizens to carry the cards, on pain of a fine for infraction.
-4 Moreover, although attempts to clarify and regulate the status of all individuals in the population have been going on for some years, it may even now be entirely unclear what a person's status is, and it may be unclear what the implications are even once one knows.
-5 Terminology may change without the meaning changing, or it may remain the same whilst coming to mean something different, or it may simply be misleading.
+The UK had no system of personal identity documents, so it was in any case impracticable to ascertain what a person's citizenship or immigration status was for everyday purposes such as working rights.
+3 The current introduction of identity cards, which is still in an early stage, is highly controversial for various reasons, including proposals for its attachment to a wide-ranging computer database and the possibility of its being compulsory even for British citizens to carry the cards, on pain of a fine for infraction.
+4 Moreover, although attempts to clarify and regulate the status of all individuals in the population have been going on for some years, it may even now be entirely unclear what a person's status is, and it may be unclear what the implications are even once one knows.5 Terminology may change without the meaning changing, or it may remain the same whilst coming to mean something different, or it may simply be misleading.
 For example, the name of the status may be clear but the legal implications not so at all, as with those on 'temporary admission'.
-The historical origins of the ambiguities are generally easier to trace than the contemporary meaning of the terms: for example, although attempts not only to cede political power in the colonies but also to shed responsibility for their populations have been going on for many decades, it is still possible that a non-British person may have greater rights as a settled person to live in the UK than an overseas-based British national,
+The historical origins of the ambiguities are generally easier to trace than the contemporary meaning of the terms: for example, although attempts not only to cede political power in the colonies but also to shed responsibility for their populations have been going on for many decades, it is still possible that a non-British person may have greater rights as a settled person to live in the UK than an overseasbased British national, who may have no right to enter the UK at all and may appear therefore to be British but be effectively stateless.

 1 Ordinary residence in the country with no restrictions on one's stay (sect.
-2 (3) Immigration Act 1971).
+33 Immigration Act 1971).